BukolaOrire/Employee_Survey_Response/README.md

 ## Project Overview
-The Employee Survey Responses are actual responses from an employee engagement survey conducted by Pierce County WA and completed voluntarily by government employees.
-The dataset is a Single table and contains 14,725 records.
-The total number of fields is 10.
-Thie aim of this analysis is to generate insights to help improve employee job satisfaction
+The dataset ia a single table with 14,725 records consisting of Employee Responses from an employee engagement survey.
+The total number of fields is 10.The aim and objective of this analysis is to generate insights to help improve employee job satisfaction.

 ## Data Source
 This is the main dataset used in this analysis "Employee Survey - HR Survey Reponse.csv" file, containing detailed information about each survey question and employee response.
 [Download_here](https://docs.google.com/spreadsheets/d/1nbhfp2ModgqDAPveYQG9CknRw2PYJQxbOTs3xSKOB8E/edit#gid=61186505)